CyrilleB79/winMag/README.md

     * With speech: a speech message indicates the position of the zoomed view on the dimension the view is being moved.
     * With tones: a tone is played and its pitch indicates the position of the zoomed view on the dimension the view is being moved.

-  This option only affects full view mode.
+  This option does not affect docked view mode.

 * Report screen edges: controls what is reported when you reach the edges of the screen while moving the view with Control+Alt+Arrows commands.
   The three options are: Off, With speech and With tones.
-  This option only affects full view mode.
+  This option does not affect docked view mode.
 * Volume of the tones reporting the view position: allows to define the volume of the tones if you have selected to report view moves or screen edges with tones.
 * Report turn on or off:
   If checked, the Magnifier's state is reported when you use Windows++ or Windows+Escape commands to turn it on or off.